jay-chalkstep/cardmock/README.md

 # CardMock v4.1.0

-> Multi-tenant SaaS for brand asset management, collaborative mockup review, comprehensive contract management, and platform integrations
+> Multi-tenant SaaS for brand asset management, collaborative mockup review, and platform integrations

-A comprehensive platform for design teams, marketing departments, and agencies to search, organize, and collaborate on brand assets with real-time visual annotation, multi-stage approval workflows, project-based review management, full contract lifecycle management, and seamless integrations with Figma, Gmail, Slack, and cloud storage.
+A comprehensive platform for design teams, marketing departments, and agencies to search, organize, and collaborate on brand assets with real-time visual annotation, multi-stage approval workflows, project-based review management, and seamless integrations with Gmail, Slack, and cloud storage.

 ---

 ## 🎯 Overview

-**CardMock** is a full-featured brand asset management, collaboration, and contract management platform that enables teams to:
+**CardMock** is a full-featured brand asset management and collaboration platform that enables teams to:

 - 🔍 **Search & Save** company logos via Brandfetch API with automatic metadata extraction
 - 📁 **Organize** brand assets in personal and shared folder hierarchies
 - 📋 **Manage Projects** with client-based organization and workflow assignments
-- 📄 **Manage Contracts** - Complete contract lifecycle management with document versioning ⭐️ NEW
 - 👥 **Manage Clients** - Client database with full CRUD operations ⭐️ NEW
-- 📝 **Document Versioning** - Word document upload and version control with AI diff summaries ⭐️ NEW
-- ✉️ **Email Mockups** - Visual email template creation with client branding ⭐️ NEW
-- 💳 **Payment Methods** - Flexible payment method approval workflows ⭐️ NEW
 - 🔄 **Standardize Workflows** with reusable multi-stage approval templates
 - 🎨 **Design** professional mockups using an interactive canvas editor
 - 👥 **Collaborate** with visual annotations, comments, and structured review workflows